DataScientest-Studio/AVR23_CDS_Reco_vocale/README.md

 **Example:**

-This repository contains the code for our project **Système de traduction adapté aux lunettes connectées**, developed during our [Data Scientist training](https://datascientest.com/en/data-scientist-course) at [DataScientest](https://datascientest.com/).
+This repository contains the code for our project **TRANSLATION SYSTEM FOR CONNECTED GLASSES**, developed during our [Data Scientist training](https://datascientest.com/en/data-scientist-course) at [DataScientest](https://datascientest.com/).

 The goal of this project is to **...**